samtay/birdtalk/README.md

 - make svg component for audio toggle

 - can replace hacky tailwind landscape with `use_window_size`
+  - Math.min(window.screen.width, window.screen.height) < 768
+- or `@media only screen and (max-height: 575.98px) and (orientation: landscape)`
 - also, just disallow landscape mode on mobile!

+- simplify all the responsive designs, just assume sm > mobile, md > tablet.

 # business